Type-Here/psd-libraries/README.md

 ### Stacks

 - `stack_array.c`: Implementation of a stack using arrays.
-- `stack_linked.c`: Implementation of a stack using linked lists.
+- `stack_list.c`: Implementation of a stack using linked lists.
 - `stack.h` : Interface.

 ### Binary Trees